Our company is working to identify and develop new drugs against tuberculosis (TB) that can lead to shorter and better-tolerated regimens.

-Through the TBDA, companies share targeted sections of their compound libraries and data with one another and with academic research institutes, in order to develop the best drug prospects, regardless of where they originate.
-To date, scientists from four continents have tested over 3 million small molecules from corporate and other compound collections for screening.
-The immediate goal is to provide clinical proof of concept for a new regimen that can cure a patient with TB in only one month by 2024.
+Through the TBDA, companies share targeted sections of their compound libraries and data with one another and with academic research institutes in order to develop the best drug prospects, regardless of where they originate.
+To date, scientists from four continents have tested more than 3 million small molecules from corporate and other compound collections for screening.
+The immediate goal is to provide clinical proof of concept by 2024 for a new regimen that can cure a patient with TB in only one month.

-As of the end of 2015, our company has completed two large in-house screening campaigns.
-One was a screen of over 2 million compounds, and the second was a collaborative effort with TBDA partners using our proprietary Automated Ligand Identification System (ALIS) technology.
-Both screens delivered “hit packages,” and intra-TBDA partnerships have sprung from this work.
-In collaboration with TBDA partners, our company is progressing these promising molecules toward the identification of drug candidates.
+Our company has completed two large in-house screening campaigns.
+One was a screen of over 2 million compounds, and the other was a collaborative effort with TBDA partners using our proprietary Automated Ligand Identification System (ALIS) technology.
+Both screens delivered sets of unique hit molecules that are being followed up by our scientists and TBDA member scientists.
+In collaboration with the National Institute of Allergy and Infectious Diseases, we continue to champion a lead optimization program within the TBDA.